marle3003/mokapi/docs/guides/get-started/running.md

 ```

 Mokapi will create a response with randomly generated data.
+Petstore API defines two content types for the response.
+Therefore, we specify which one
+we want to receive in the response.
+Otherwise, Mokapi would randomly choose a content type
+from the specification.

 ``` box=tip
 When you use Mokapi behind a corporate proxy, you probably need